MicrosoftDocs/memdocs/sccm/core/plan-design/security/cryptographic-controls-technical-reference.md

  If you use client notification, all communication uses TLS and the highest encryption that the server and client operating systems can negotiate.
 For example, a client computer running Windows 7 and a management point running Windows Server 2008 R2 can support 128-bit AES encryption, whereas a client computer running Vista to the same management point but will negotiate down to 3DES encryption.
 The same negotiation occurs for hashing the packets that are transferred during client notification, which uses SHA-1 or SHA-2.

 ##  Certificates used by Configuration Manager
- For a list of the public key infrastructure (PKI) certificates that can be used by Configuration Manager, any special requirements or limitations, and how the certificates are used, see [PKI certificate requirements for System Center Configuration Manager](../../core/plan-design/network/pki-certificate-requirements.md).
+ For a list of the public key infrastructure (PKI) certificates that can be used by Configuration Manager, any special requirements or limitations, and how the certificates are used, see [PKI certificate requirements](/sccm/core/plan-design/network/pki-certificate-requirements).
 This list includes the supported hash algorithms and key lengths.
 Most certificates support SHA-256 and 2048 bits key length.

 > [!NOTE]
 >  All certificates that Configuration Manager uses must contain only single-byte characters in the subject name or subject alternative name.